-We will add necessary modification to the claims in \cite{J} in order to apply them to discrete isometry groups of the Gromov hyperbolic space $(X,d)$.
+We add necessary modification to the claims in \cite{J} to apply them to discrete isometry groups of the Gromov hyperbolic space $(X,d)$.

-All non-trivial elements of $\Isom(X,d)$ are classified into three type: hyperbolic, parabolic and elliptic.
+All non-trivial elements of $\Isom(X,d)$ are classified into three types: hyperbolic, parabolic, and elliptic.
 We say that $\gamma \in \Isom(X,d)$ is {\it hyperbolic} if it has exactly two fixed points on $\partial X$.
-The following is well-known properties of hyperbolic elements of discrete groups.
-See Tukia \cite[Section 2]{T2} for example.
-Note that $\Isom(X,d)$ acts on the boundary $\partial X$ as a convergence group.
+The following are well-known properties of hyperbolic elements of discrete groups: see, for example, Tukia \cite[Section 2]{T2}.
+We note that $\Isom(X,d)$ acts on the boundary $\partial X$ as a convergence group.